Xavier Miserachs

+On February 21, 2011, the news was made public that Miserachs' daughters deposited their father's archive of more than 80,000 images at the Barcelona Museum of Contemporary Art.

 Biography

 Miserachs was born in Barcelona on July 12, 1937, in the middle of the Spanish Civil War.
 He was the son of a hematologist and a librarian, Manuel Miserachs and Montserrat Ribalta.
 He discovered photography at the Technical Institute of Santa Eulàlia, in Barcelona, where he met Ramon Fabregat and his brother Antonio.
 He studied four courses of a career in medicine, but left shortly before the end to embark on a career as a professional photographer.

 In 1952, he became a member of the Photographic Association of Catalonia (Agrupació Fotogràfica de Catalunya), where he became friends with Oriol Maspons.
 He first exhibited at the headquarters of the Photographic Association of Catalonia in 1957, along with Ricard Terré and Ramon Masats.
 In 1959 they presented work together again in the Sala Aixelà of Barcelona.
 He began his professional career in 1959, when Xavier Busquets commissioned him to guide Picasso in his drawings of the facade of the College of Architects of Catalonia.

 In 1961, after returning from military service, Miserachs wanted independence, and set up his first studio in Casa David at Carrer Tuset in Barcelona.
 He began photographing on request and for book authors with his work appearing in books such as Barcelona Blanc i Negre (with 400 photographs recounting the war in Barcelona) and Costa Brava Show.

 During the 1960s he also served as a news reporter for Spanish magazines.
 In 1968 he signed an exclusive contract with the Revista Triunfo.
 He also published several articles in La Vanguardia, Gaceta Ilustrada, Interviú, Bazaar and Magazin.
 He was thus able to witness such historic events as May 68, Swinging London and Prague Spring.
 Miserachs engaged mainly in editorial photography but also did work doing reports.

 In January 1967 he co-founded the Escola Eina, where he was one of the first professors of photography.
 He occasionally frequented Boccaccio's, then the meeting place par excellence of the gauche divine.
 In 1997 he published his memoir, contact sheets, which won a Gaziel prize.

 Miserachs died on August 14, 1998, aged 61, in the Hospital Germans Trias i Pujol in Badalona from lung cancer.